gree/observed/plugins/observed-fluentd/README.md

     $ gem install observed-fluentd

+Or `git clone` the sources and install by using rake:

+    $ rake install

 ## Usage

 First of all, we need to install the fluentd to which we send observed data: